OCA/partner-contact/partner_noncommercial/readme/CONFIGURE.md

-To configure this module, you need to:

-1. This module requires no special configuration.
+This module requires no special configuration.